-Right to education is a fundamental human right and it helps to promote individual freedom, empowerment and propagates important development benefits.
+Right to education in India is a fundamental human right and it helps to promote individual freedom, empowerment and propagates important development benefits.
 Maslow’s hierarchy of needs states that gaining knowledge to attain one’s full potential is the lowest need of a person.
-This implies that generally a human will satisfy all his previous needs before reaching peak point of self actualization
+This implies that generally, a human will satisfy all his previous needs before reaching a peak point of self-actualization

 May be this is what affected India, as it gave the least importance to education.
 This can be implied because the concept of right to education came to a definite form only by 2002.